 Travel to Colombia

 July in Colombia is peak travel season for a reason.
 If you are exploring the Amazon region, the water is lower, giving you more places to explore and a higher chance of spotting wildlife.
+Plus, there are a plethora of private villa accommodations to ensure your travels remain exclusively remote.
 Travelers to Colombia must have a negative COVID-19 PCR test result taken within 96 hours of arrival, and they must complete an online pre-registration form called “Check-Mig” up to 24 hours prior to their flight.

 July is one of the best months to see the Great Migration.
 Additionally, Tanzania does not currently have any COVID-19 test requirements in place for foreign visitors.
 However, if your airline requires a test as a condition for traveling, you may be asked to show the results again on arrival.
 This might be one of the rare years where you can see the Great Migration at the height of the tourist season without huge crowds.